jdmota/quasejs/packages/cli/README.md

     options: {}, // UpdateNotifier options
     notify: {} // .notify() options
   },
+  // Should unparsed flags be stored in "--" or "_".
+Default: false "populate--": false,
   // Infer the argument type.
 Default: false
   inferType: false,
   // The help text used with --help.
-Default: generated automatically from schema
+Default: generated automatically from the schema
   help: "",
   // Usage example.
 Used when generating the help text
   usage: "",